Which Steris Surgical Table is Right for My Facility?

 The Refurbishment Process

 Our facility in Bloomfield, CT is ISO 13485:2016 certified for reconditioning refurbished medical devices.
-Our refurbishment process is very meticulous and time-consuming; making certain that all parts of the process are carefully monitored.
-First, our procurement departments no longer use medical equipment from hospitals, surgery centers, clinics, and physician offices.
-This medical equipment is analyzed by our experienced team of biomedical engineers.
+Our refurbishment process is very meticulous and time-consuming, making certain that all parts of the process are carefully monitored.
+First, our procurement departments no longer use medical equipment from hospitals, surgery centers, clinics, and physicians’ offices.
+Our experienced team of biomedical engineers analyzes this medical equipment.
 Parts are replaced, and the units are calibrated.
 Strict OEM specifications are followed.
-After biomedical testing, these units go to our cosmetics department.
-Cosmetics superficially reconditions the units through sanding, painting, and replacement of decals to make sure that these units look just as they did the day they left their original equipment manufacturer.
-Units are tested one more time to make certain that all parts of our refurbishment checklist have been performed.
-Finally, these units make their way to our shipping department, where these units are carefully wrapped, packaged, and crated to be sent for immediate use at your facility.
-Most of our products come with 1-year parts and labor warranty.
+After undergoing biomedical testing, these units are sent to our cosmetics department.
+Cosmetics superficially recondition the units through sanding, painting, and replacement of decals to make sure that these units look just as they did the day they left their original equipment manufacturer.
+Units are tested one more time to make sure that all parts of our refurbishment checklist have been performed.
+Finally, these units are shipped to our shipping department, where they are carefully wrapped, packaged, and crated for immediate use at your facility.
+Most of our products come with a 1-year parts and labor warranty.

 Surgical Table Spare Parts